alasdairforsythe/tokenmonster/python/README.md

 - `int or None`: The ID of the token.
 None if the token is not in the vocabulary.

-### vocab.unk_token_id()
+### vocab.convert_tokens_to_ids(tokens)

-Returns the ID of the UNK token, or 'None' type if there is no UNK token.
+Returns the IDs of the corresponding tokens.
+'None' for any not in the vocabulary.

+This works for both capcode-encoded "raw" tokens and their decoded form.

+#### Parameters

+- `tokens` (string or list of strings): The tokens to convert to IDs.

 #### Returns

-- `int or None`: The ID of the UNK token.
-None if there is no UNK token.
+- `list of ints`: The token IDs corresponding to the input tokens.
+None type for any tokens that are not in the vocabulary.

+## Vocabulary Modification

 ### vocab.modify(add_special_tokens, add_regular_tokens=None, delete_tokens=None, resize=None, change_unk=None)